Trump shares First Lady Melania’s letter to Putin as he rages over coverage of Alaska summit

 The envoy also signaled that the fate of the occupied Donbas region, which Putin reportedly demands Ukraine cede to Russia to end the invasion, will be a major topic during continued discussions around ending the war.

-Following Trump’s meeting with Putin, European leaders head to Washington on Monday for continued talks with the president.

-The European delegation includes Ukraine’s Volodymyr Zelensky, the UK’s Sir Keir Starmer, France’s Emmanuel Macron, Germany's Friedrich Merz, Finland's Alexander Stubb, EU Commission president Ursula von der Leyen and NATO chief Mark Rutte.
+Ukrainian leader Volodymyr Zelensky is set to meet with Trump Monday at the White House.
+A delegation of European leaders is also attending including UK Prime Minister Sir Keir Starmer, France’s leader Emmanuel Macron, Germany's Friedrich Merz, Finland's Alexander Stubb, EU Commission president Ursula von der Leyen and NATO chief Mark Rutte.

 Join our commenting forum